Zeioth/distroupdate.nvim/README.md

 - [FAQ](#faq)

 ## Why
-If you use Neovim in multiple machines, you can use the command `:NvimConfigUpdate` to get the latest changes of your config from your GitHub repository from any device.
+If you use Neovim in multiple machines, you can use the command `:NvimDistroUpdate` to get the latest changes of your config from your GitHub repository from any device.

-If you are developing a Neovim distro, you can ship this plugin, and users will get updates from your distro GitHub repository when they run `:NvimConfigUpdate`.
+If you are developing a Neovim distro, you can ship this plugin, and users will get updates from your distro GitHub repository when they run `:NvimDistroUpdate`.

 ### Warning
-Currently, running `:NvimConfigUpdate` will overwrite any uncommited change in your local nvim config.
+Currently, running `:NvimDistroUpdate` will overwrite any uncommited change in your local nvim config.

 ## How to install
 On lazy